Skip to Content

 Lavender oil is known for its calming and relaxing effects and can be especially effective with small children.
 Chamomile tea also has natural properties that can help you relax.
 With kids, warm milk often helps, with a little honey if that’s possible.

-stock awake in crib
+Stock awake in crib

 I’ve found that taking a small dose of melatonin for the first few nights after I arrive can help me reset.
 Rich and Teen Traveler take it, too.
 But definitely ask a doctor about the appropriate doses for adults and kids and to make sure it won’t interact badly with anything else members of your family might be taking.